time4116/Python/README.md

+# Python Scripts
-# Quick Python scripts for personal use
+Quick scripts for personal use.